 \section{Quiet Period Analysis of Active Regions}

-In this section, we are trying to clearly identify if there are any distributional differences when an active region has an ongoing flare, versus when it is during a ``quiet period''.
-As an initial approach, we are defining the "quiet period" of an active region to be any period of time that is 24 hours removed from any flare activity (i.e. more than 24 hours before the flare start time and after the flare ends).
-We are measuring these distributional differences by looking at the marginal distribution of all the SHARPs depending on if it's a quiet period or a flaring period (which is defined to be any time that is not a quiet period).

-After running through all the flares from 2010 to 2024 and categorizing the periods of times of all active regions that existed during this interval as quiet or flaring, we analyzed the marginal distriubtion of the SHARPs during this time.
+In this section, we aim to determine whether there are distributional differences between active regions during ongoing flares and during a ``quiet period''.
+As an initial approach, we define the "quiet period" of an active region as any period 24 hours removed from flare activity (i.e., more than 24 hours before the flare start time and after the flare ends).
+We measure these distributional differences by examining the marginal distribution of all SHARPs, depending on whether it's a quiet period or a flaring period (defined as any time that is not a quiet period).
+After reviewing all flares from 2010 to 2024 and categorizing the periods of all active regions during this interval as quiet or flaring, we analyzed the marginal distribution of SHARPs during this period.
 These are visualized here in Figure \ref{fig:quiet_prop}